jahkeup/job-board/readme.md

 This program is written in [Clojure](http://clojure.org) and its build tool [Leiningen](http://leiningen.org/) will take care of any and all dependencies.
+Clojure is a dynamically typed lisp based on the JVM and brings all of the best of Java to the table.
+I wrote this program in Clojure because I can, if you care to ask why, ask away; but know that I stand by this decision.
 With each release, an 'uberjar' will be compiled and uploaded to the releases section that can be run from any computer that has a JRE without any dependencies or other files necessary.

 The production and development database is PostgreSQL.
 There are/will be migrations and setup in a separate folder following a final